XPO Inc. (XPO) Stock: A Closer Look at the Analyst Ratings

 XPO) stock’s latest price update

-The stock price of XPO Inc. (NYSE: XPO) has surged by 0.53 when compared to previous closing price of 49.04, but the company has seen a 5.05% gain in its stock price over the last five trading sessions.
-Barron’s reported on 05/04/23 that One Sign Inflation Will Wane: It’s Getting Easier to Find Truck Drivers
+XPO Inc. (NYSE: XPO) has seen a rise in its stock price by 4.26 in relation to its previous close of 49.26.
+However, the company has experienced a 4.18% gain in its stock price over the last five trading sessions.

 XPO’s Market Performance

-XPO’s stock has risen by 5.05% in the past week, with a monthly rise of 1.78% and a quarterly rise of 39.66%.
-The volatility ratio for the week is 3.17% while the volatility levels for the last 30 days are 2.67% for XPO Inc. The simple moving average for the past 20 days is 3.53% for XPO’s stock, with a 37.64% simple moving average for the past 200 days.
+XPO Inc. (XPO) has seen a 4.18% rise in stock performance for the week, with a 7.97% gain in the past month and a 55.68% surge in the past quarter.
+The volatility ratio for the week is 2.81%, and the volatility levels for the past 30 days are at 2.76% for XPO.
+The simple moving average for the last 20 days is 6.95% for XPO stock, with a simple moving average of 41.77% for the last 200 days.

 Analysts’ Opinion of XPO